pascall-de-creator/rock-paper-scissors/README.md

 Website @[netlify smash cover cut](https://smashcovercut.netlify.app)

-### Having trouble makind a desicion, how about a calm game or RPS to settle the argument :)
+### Having trouble making a decision, how about a calm game or RPS to settle the argument :)

 ## Features